Three Chicago Independent Businesses Changing the Windy City’s Funding Landscape!

 Loba Pastry + Coffee, a small-batch artisanal bakery in Chicago, has been regularly featured in publications such as TimeOut and Bon Appetit!
 Valeria Taylor is a first-generation immigrant originally from Guadalajara, Mexico, and after years working in Chicago restaurants such as the (now closed) Blackbird, she opened her first location in 2015.

 Her original bakery grew from a one-woman show into a valued community hub until it halted when their lease ended.
 Now, Valeria is seeking to re-open in the Lakeview neighborhood of Chicago!
-Loba Pastry + Coffee’s Honeycomb campaign is raising funds to build-out the new location, funding the electrical work, new oven, plumbing work, carpentry and furniture, and staffing costs as well.
+Loba Pastry + Coffee’s Honeycomb investment offering was seeking funds to build-out the new location, funding the electrical work, new oven, plumbing work, carpentry and furniture, and staffing costs as well.
+Valeria ended up with $50,000 from 52 investors!

 These entrepreneurs are changing Chicago, one bite at a time.